First Syrian chemical weapons, Minsk-1, Minsk-2, and now the Vienna Declaration. The list of Russian diplomatic coups keeps on growing

 - Assad will be allowed to remain in power (since he is by far the most popular leader)

 Now, I am not stupid or naive to believe for one second that the USA will truly abide by these terms.
 Quite to the contrary.
 All I am saying is that Russia has inflicted yet another massive diplomatic defeat on the USA similar to the one Lough Erne or to the Minsk-1 and Minsk-2 Agreements.
 In Lough Erne, for example, the USA had to accept the following statement: “We call on the Syrian authorities and opposition at the Geneva Conference jointly to commit to destroying and expelling from Syria all organisations and individuals affiliated to Al Qaeda, and any other non-state actors linked to terrorism.”
 In other words, Daesh-linked Wahabis were told to join forces with the Syrian military to defeat Daesh!
 Of course, we all know that this did not happen.
-But what is important here is that the US actions and policies are so indefensible that the USA has to condemn or, at least, contradict them, in any public forum.
+But what is important here is that the.

 Let me repeat this once more: what the US is doing on the ground, in reality, is in complete and total contradiction with the declaratory policy of the USA: